State ANILCA Coordination

 In 1980, Congress passed the Alaska National Interest Lands Conservation Act (ANILCA) establishing more than 100 million acres of federal land in Alaska as new or expanded conservation system units (CSUs).
 The ANILCA compromise challenges federal land managers to balance the national interest in Alaska's scenic and wildlife resources with recognition of Alaska's fledgling economy and infrastructure, and its distinctive rural way of life.
 Public Law 96-487

 Various provisions of ANILCA have been amended since 1980.
-The State prepared an annotated compilation of amendments and other Congressional actions affecting ANILCA, current to 2003.
+See a compilation of amendments and other Congressional actions affecting ANILCA, current to February 2020.

 What are CSUs?

 The term conservation system unit (CSU) means any unit in Alaska of the National Park System, National Wildlife Refuge System, National Wild and Scenic Rivers System, National Trails System, National Wilderness Preservation System, or a National Forest Monument, including additions and expansions to these systems in the future (see Section 102(4) of ANILCA).

 CSUs managed by the National Park Service in Alaska include 15 national parks, preserves, and monuments.
 The U.S. Fish and Wildlife Service manages Alaska's 16 national wildlife refuges.
 Two national monuments within the Tongass National Forest are managed by the U.S. Forest Service.
 Portions of many of the above CSUs are also designated Wilderness; and 24 rivers both within and outside existing CSUs have been designated as National Wild and Scenic Rivers.
 In addition, the Bureau of Land Management manages 2 national conservation and recreation areas that, while not CSUs, are subject to many of the same ANILCA provisions.

 ANILCA Implementation: Why Do We Care?